-- 1. The nature of the alleged problem; - 2.
-The number of Certificate Problem Reports received about a particular Certificate or Subscriber; - 3.
-The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that she didn't receive the goods she ordered); and - 4.
+- 1. The nature of the alleged problem (scope, context, severity, magnitude, risk of harm); - 2.
+The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties); - 3.
+The number of Certificate Problem Reports received about a particular Certificate or Subscriber; - 4.
+The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that they didn't receive the goods they ordered); and - 5.
 Relevant legislation.

-4.9.6.
-Revocation Checking Requirement for Relying Parties
+4.9.6 Revocation checking requirement for relying parties

-(Note: Following certificate issuance, a certificate may be revoked for reasons stated in Section 4.9.1.
-Therefore, relying parties should check the revocation status of all certificates that contain a CDP or OCSP pointer.)
+Note: Following certificate issuance, a certificate may be revoked for reasons stated in Section 4.9.1.
+Therefore, relying parties should check the revocation status of all certificates that contain a CDP or OCSP pointer.

-4.9.7.
-CRL Issuance Frequency
+4.9.7 CRL issuance frequency (if applicable)